micmejia/bible-dump/AMPC/1 Corinthians/1 Cor 1.md

-That you are not [consciously] falling behind _or_ lacking in any special spiritual endowment _or_ Christian grace [[^a]the reception of which is due to the power of divine grace operating in your souls by the Holy Spirit], while you wait _and_ watch [constantly living in hope] for the coming of our Lord Jesus Christ _and_ [His] being made visible to all.
+That you are not [consciously] falling behind _or_ lacking in any special spiritual endowment _or_ Christian grace [the reception of which is due to the power of divine grace operating in your souls by the Holy Spirit], while you wait _and_ watch [constantly living in hope] for the coming of our Lord Jesus Christ _and_ [His] being made visible to all.